Internal conflict in Peru: Background

 Morales announced that his rule would provide a "Second Phase" to the previous administration, which would bring political and economic reforms.
 However, he was unsuccessful in delivering these promises, and in 1978, a Constitutional Assembly was created to replace Peru's 1933 Constitution.
 Morales then proclaimed that national elections would be held by 1980.
 Elections were held for the Constituent Assembly on 18 June 1978, whilst martial law was imposed on 6 January 1979.
 The Assembly approved the new constitution in July 1979.
 On 18 May 1980, Fernando Belaúnde Terry was elected president.
 Between February 1966 and July 1980 approximately 500 people died of political violence.

-Many affiliated with Peru's Communist Party had opposed the creation of the new constitution and formed the extremist organization known as the PCP.
+Many affiliated with Peru's Communist Party had opposed the creation of the new constitution and formed the extremist organization known as the Communist Party of Peru – Shining Path.
 This ultimately led to the emergence of internal conflict, with the first attacks taking place a day before the elections.
-Despite this, national elections continued and Fernando Belaúnde Terry was elected as the 58th President of Peru in 1980.
-Terry had already served as the country's 55th president prior to Velasco's coup in 1968.
+Despite this, national elections continued and Fernando Belaúnde was elected as the 58th President of Peru in 1980.
+Belaúnde had already served as the country's 55th president prior to Velasco's coup in 1968.

 The Shining Path

 During the governments of Velasco and Morales, the Shining Path had been organized as a Maoist political group formed in 1970 by Abimael Guzmán, a communist professor of philosophy at the San Cristóbal of Huamanga University.
 Guzmán had been inspired by the Chinese Cultural Revolution which he had witnessed first-hand during a trip to China.
 Shining Path members engaged in street fights with members of other political groups and painted graffiti encouraging an "armed struggle" against the Peruvian state.

 In June 1979, demonstrations for free education were severely repressed by the army: 18 people were killed according to official figures, but non-governmental estimates suggest several dozen deaths.
-This event led to a radicalization of political protests in the countryside and the outbreak of the PCP's terrorist actions.
+This event led to a radicalization of political protests in the countryside and the outbreak of the Communist Party of Peru – Shining Path's actions.